 “Muscle oxygenation as an early predictor of shock severity in trauma patients” is a Harborview Medical Center IRB-approved clinical study on critically ill patients that has been accepted for publication in the journal Shock.
 Upon publication, copies will be available by request:

 University of Washington

-Opticyte received a regulatory opinion from Drug and Device Development Co.
-(DDD), Inc. in October 2015.
-In that opinion, Martha Feldman, President of DDD anticipated that the cell oximeter would be a Class II device, likely with a medical device 510(K) application submitted for review to the Cardiovascular Device Branch of the Center for Devices and Radiological Health of the FDA.
+Opticyte received a regulatory opinion from Drug and Device Development Co., Inc. in October 2015.
+In that opinion, Ms. Feldman anticipated that the cell oximeter would be a Class II device, likely with a medical device 510(K) application submitted for review to the Cardiovascular Device Branch of the Center for Devices and Radiological Health of the FDA.
 Her opinion was based on the fact that the Company’s oximeter technology has a known intended use and indication for use, and the availability of predicate device summaries for guidance on the data that will be required for a 510(K) submission.

 Opticyte has not filed for FDA 510(K) clearance or CE certification.